RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 2. In PA14, it is an addictive effect that bearing multiple phages usually leads to more broad immunity to different phages.
 3. In PA14, another study showed that prophage-encoded protein, *Tip*, blocks the activity of bacterial-encoded PilB, rendering superinfection exclusion and defects in twitching motility ([Chung et al., 2014](https://www.pnas.org/doi/abs/10.1073/pnas.1403537111)).

-**Lysogenic to lytic conversion** can be achieved under certain stresses where the prophage repressor is inactivated via the SOS-response.
-For instance, Genotoxic agens like mitomycin C triggers SOS-response through DNA damage, resulting in upregulated gene encoding repair pathways.
+**Lysogenic to lytic conversion** can be achieved under certain stresses (DNA damage, py)when CI or CI-like repressor protein is inactivated via the SOS-response (in the case of E. coli lamda phage).
+For instance, Genotoxic agens like mitomycin C triggers E. coli SOS-response through DNA damage, resulting in upregulated recombinase gene expression such as RecA.
+The will lead to clevage of CI repressor and activate lytic pathway.
+The first step in lytic induction is prophage excision, which requires both phage-encoded integrase and excisionase.
+The lysogenic conversion only requires integrase.

+In the rare case such as Mu phage, it might not be excised during induction.
+Instead, the Mu prophage can get duplicated and moved to a new location during induction.
+It acts like a transposable element or we could call it transposable phage.

 **Phage can directly modulate host bacterial physiology or direct bacterial fate**